pashford/zfswiki/wiki/Workflow.md

 # Workflow

-This page briefly describes the *normal* workflow for a developer working on ZFS code.
+This page briefly describes the *normal* workflow for a developer working on the ZFS-on-Linux project.
+It is intended to help developers who are new to the project get started quickly and easily.

 The workflow used in the ZFS project is based on the Integration-Manager Workflow from the [Pro Git][pro-git] book:
 ![alt text](https://git-scm.com/book/en/v2/images/integration-manager.png "Workflow")